Update on Solar Energy Generation And Consumer Installation In Europe

 Although this has a positive effect on the economy overall, it hasn’t helped the solar industry grow.

-Punitive measures on trading with China deter Europeans from getting solar and solar cells create in Asia.
+Punitive measures on trading with China deter Europeans from getting solar and solar cells to create in Asia.
 Without these fees, Europeans would have access to buy solar equipment at a very low price.
 The more they can afford to buy, the more they can build.

 The organisations that banded together on July 5th represent over thirteen million employees and one hundred twenty thousand companies.
-Organisations from twenty European states believe that the trade regulations have harmed the solar market in Europe.
+Organisations from twenty (20) European states believe that trade regulations have harmed the solar market in Europe.

 Over the last three years.
-In 2017 the Commission will be making a recommendation on solar trade rules.
+In 2017 the EU Commission will be making a recommendation on solar trade rules.
 From there it must be approved by the Member States.

 Finding a way to bridge the different points of view is imperative to solar growth in Europe.
 The intentions of those who set the primary punitive measures against trading with China were honourable.
 They wanted to see the economy boosted in Europe.

-Research leans toward these rules doing more harm than good, though.
+The research leans toward these rules doing more harm than good, though.
 With so many organisations ready to reinforce changes in trading procedures, it’s likely these laws will be overturned.

 Europeans without Local Solar Power Generators